-Vaccination is recommended for the following groups of persons who are at increased risk for complications from influenza:
+Vaccination is recommended for the following persons who are at increased risk for complications from influenza:

-- persons aged $\geq 65$ years; - residents of nursing homes and other chronic-care facilities that house persons of any age who have chronic medical conditions; - adults and children who have chronic disorders of the pulmonary or cardiovascular systems, including asthma; - adults and children who have required regular medical follow-up or hospitalization during the preceding year because of chronic metabolic diseases (including diabetes mellitus), renal dysfunction, hemoglobinopathies, or immunosuppression (including immunosuppression caused by medications or by human immunodeficiency [HIV] virus); - children and adolescents (aged 6 months-18 years) who are receiving long-term aspirin therapy and, therefore, might be at risk for developing Reye syndrome after influenza infection; and - women who will be in the second or third trimester of pregnancy during the influenza season.
+- persons aged $\geq 65$ years; - residents of nursing homes and other chronic-care facilities that house persons of any age who have chronic medical conditions; - adults and children who have chronic disorders of the pulmonary or cardiovascular systems, including asthma; - adults and children who have required regular medical follow-up or hospitalization during the preceding year because of chronic metabolic diseases (including diabetes mellitus), renal dysfunction, hemoglobinopathies, or immunosuppression (including immunosuppression caused by medications or by human immunodeficiency virus [HIV]);

+- children and adolescents (aged 6 months-18 years) who are receiving long-term aspirin therapy and, therefore, might be at risk for experiencing Reye syndrome after influenza infection; and - women who will be in the second or third trimester of pregnancy during the influenza season.

-Approximately 35 million persons in the United States are aged $\geq 65$ years; an additional 10-14 million adults aged 50-64 years, 15-18 million adults aged 18-49 years, and 8 million children aged 6 months-17 years have $\geq 1$ medical conditions that are associated with an increased risk for influenza-related complications (unpublished data, NIP, CDC, 2002).
+In 2000, approximately 73 million persons in the United States fell into $\geq 1$ of these target groups, including 35 million persons aged $\geq 65$ years; and 12 million adults aged 50-64 years, 18 million adults aged 18-49 years, and 8 million children aged 6 months-17 years with $\geq 1$ medical conditions that are associated with an increased risk for influenza-related complications (115).